Informfully/Documentation/docs/source/experiment.rst

 To populate this collection, we have provided a separate `Item Scraper <https://informfully.readthedocs.io/en/latest/scrapers.html>`_.
 Please read the documentation on how to deploy it.
-The sourcode is available for download in the `Scrapers Repository <https://github.com/Informfully/Scrapers>`_.
+The source code is available for download in the `Scrapers Repository <https://github.com/Informfully/Scrapers>`_.

 .. image:: img/tutorial_screenshots/tutorial_4.jpg
    :width: 700